If you have to deal with manipulative people, there are some ways to protect yourself from their influence and

 As said earlier, manipulators are also known to incorporate the element of “doubt” in you, doubt pertaining to your abilities and self-worth.
 This is how the manipulators force you in the phase of uncertainty.
 With time, their influence tends to thrive and demand more from you to compromise on your interests, preferences, values, goals, etc.

-The solution to how to deal with manipulative people is quite straightforward yet promising way to deal with them — stop feeling guilty.
+If you have manipulative people in your life, there is quite a straightforward yet promising way to deal with them — stop feeling guilty.
 Remember, when we talk about our own life, we don’t owe anything to anyone.
 It doesn’t matter which age group, social class, ethnic class, occupation and educational qualifications you belong to, you should always feel confident and proud of your accomplishments.

 In order to do that, you need to build the right self-belief and stay away from manipulators.
 Stop compromising your worth and beliefs.
 Otherwise, you are at risk of finding yourself on the road to self-destruction and hopelessness.

 ABOUT THE AUTHOR

 Lara Hawkins is a certified psychologist and has over a decade of experience of working in different corporate cultures and markets.
 Besides her regular job and passion in educating people on their self-improvement efforts, Lara is also doing a part-time job as an assignment writer.